 In 2011 there was construction at our part of the Downtown mall and we were outgrowing our space.
 At the same time a wonderful modern art gallery, the Preston Contemporary Art Center, was closing.
 It was love of the site at first sight.
 After months of negotiations we finally moved in at an affordable rent, to our current space at 1755 Avenida de Mesilla, in Mesilla.
 This space also wonderful, within easy walking distance of downtown Mesilla, with its parks, shops, and J. Paul Taylor’s home.

-Students have done a variety of projects and gone a variety of field trips – from the petroglyphs at Three Rivers Petroglyph Site, to White Sands, to the Rock Hound State Park to tours of the home O J. Paul Taylor, to computer programming classes at NMSU, in visits to MNSU museums, and more.
-They have recited the Gettysburg Address for the Las Cruces City Council.
-They participate regularly in celebrations at NMSU organized by the Confucius Institute.
-Student enjoy clubs – run and organized by teachers & parents – theater, engineering & Lego Robotics, gardening, American Sign Language, Year Book, and a student newspaper.
+Students have done a variety of projects and gone a variety of field trips – from the petroglyphs at Three Rivers Petroglyph Site, to White Sands, Rock Hound State Park, Carlsbad Caverns, the State House, tours historic home O J. Paul Taylor, NMSU and city museums, agricultural fields, city water wells, the Las Cruces City Council, and more.
+They have given public performances, often in Mandarin Chinese (we hope to do these again when the pandemic eases!).
+Student enjoy clubs – run and organized by teachers & parents – theater, engineering & Lego Robotics, math 3-5, and the Year Book